willmcgugan/willmcgugan.github.io/_posts/2025-05-09-too-much-magic.md

 And that is merely a declarative alternative to pushing and popping data on a call stack.
 Keep zooming out and you get to frameworks, ORMs, browsers, and LLMs.
-But the magic goes all the way down.
+But it is magic all the way.

 The transition from one level to another occurs when the API doesn't scale.
 When it becomes too verbose or complex to express your intent clearly, a phase shift from procedural to declarative has to occur.
+It's a good thing.

-Now "too much magic" is not quite the same thing as "bad magic".
+Now "too much magic" is not the same thing as "bad magic".
 Although they are often conflated, bad magic is when the implementation details leak out from the level below.
 This can manifest itself as cryptic errors that reference the magic's implementation.
 It can also take the form of poor optimization.